Received, Not Achieved

 —Psalm 119:33-40

-Why do we keep adding layers between ourselves and the reality of God’s presence and movement in our lives?
+Why do we keep adding layers between ourselves and the reality of God’s presence in our lives?

 If I could spend more time reading my Bible...